 So I did what I’ve done throughout my life: I got down on my knees and began praying.
 I prayed for healing and comfort for my family and friends.
 I prayed for my country.
 I prayed for strength.
 And as soon as I opened my eyes and stood up, I knew what I had to do.

-I began cleaning.
+I began clearing the clutter.
 Literally and figuratively, I began cleaning both my house and my soul.

-At first I organized my very cluttered desk.
+At first I organized my very unorganized desk.
 Then I cleaned my bedside drawers, the bathroom cabinets and drawers, and then everything else.
 Everything.
-Every cabinet, drawer, and closet in my entire house was spotless and organized.
+Every cabinet, drawer, and closet in my entire house was soon spotless.
 I donated 30 bags of items to charity and filled our trash dumpster with bags.
 When Mark came home he found me cleaning the garage and, seeing the frenzy I was in and realizing it was serious, he quietly rolled up his sleeves and began helping.

 It was my father’s ring.